 Marguerite de Messières

 Margot is a multimedia artist with over twenty years of experience in sculpture, painting, drawing, and animation.
-Her work explores the interplay of movement, narrative, and environmental forces, often blending natural and human elements to evoke themes of transformation and tension.
-Through stop-motion animation, time-lapse, and projection, she creates immersive works that highlight the beauty and fragility of change, juxtaposing fleeting moments with enduring materials.
-Margot’s practice also delves into dualities—such as home vs. landscape, and individual vs. community, employing color as an emotional language, both bright and subtle.
-Margot studied studio art at Wesleyan University, museology and conservation at SACI in Florence, and trained in woodcarving at the National Academy of Art in Sofia.
+Her work explores the traces we leave in the landscape and on each other, often blending natural and human elements to examine transformation, nostalgia, and doubt.
+She looks at relationships between elements—how built and natural, personal and communal—interact at thresholds and the in-between, using color as an emotional language, both bright and subtle.
+Margot studied studio art at Wesleyan University, museology and conservation at SACI in Florence, and trained in woodcarving at the National Academy of Art in Sofia. www.demessieres.com

 Tsvetomir Naydenov